What are Opiates?

 Outpatient Care

-If you or a loved one are thinking of seeking addiction treatment but don’t know where to turn for help, call us at 866-881-1184 or use our website contact form.
-Our team of addiction treatment specialists will be happy to help give you an idea of what to expect and help verify your insurance.
+If you use opiates regularly, they will show up in drug tests and urine testing.
+Rather than try to beat these drug tests, let us help you reach sobriety.
+Our substance abuse treatment programs can help.
+If you or a loved one are thinking of seeking opioid addiction treatment but don’t know where to turn for help, call us at 866-881-1184 or use our website contact form.
+Our treatment team will be happy to help give you an idea of what to expect in drug addiction treatment as well as help verify your insurance.